zetton-31/saleinfo_aggregation/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## About

+This is a web application to collect bargain information.

+## Environments

-* Ruby version
+* Ruby version : ruby 2.5.7

-* System dependencies

-* Configuration

-* Database creation
+* Rails version : Rails 5.0.6

-* Database initialization
+* Database : MySQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Web Server : Nginx + unicorn